rmulhol/rmulhol.github.io/_posts/2014-09-19-instance-variables-revisited.markdown

 => nil
 {% endhighlight %}

-Though the nil return might not seem like that big of a deal here, it can be a real pain to track down if the value gets passed through multiple lines of code before you receive the inevitable 'undefined method for nil: NilClass' error.
+Though the nil return might not seem like that big of a deal right now, it can be a real pain later if the value gets passed through multiple lines of code before you receive the inevitable 'undefined method for nil: NilClass' error.
 You'll be wishing you could have seen the error right where you went wrong.

 However, there are downsides to the self.instance_variable naming format as well.
 Being required to use an attr_accessor to get your instance variables up and running risks code leaks and unwanted dependencies, since other objects can now write to that method.